 - The biotech industry spends an average of 12% of their IT budget on cybersecurity

-- 50% of biotech companies have experienced a cyber attack in the last year
+- 50% of biotech companies have experienced a cybersecurity attack in the last year

 Why Do Cybercriminals Target Biotech, Pharma, and MedDev Companies?